-Spice Up Your Apartment With World Market's Long Weekend Sale
+Spice Up Your Apartment With World Market's One-Day Sale

 There are so many ways to make the most of a long weekend: Catching up on your favorite show, spending some much needed time outdoors on a hike, or playing tourist in your own town.
 One of our favorite ways to spend a holiday weekend is to finally make use of our apartment mood boards and spruce up our living space.

-World Market has a wide-ranging and eclectic blend of home decor, furniture, and tableware that can tie a room together without breaking the bank.
-You might still want to do a little shopping for yourself or get out of town for the day.
+World Market has a wide-ranging and eclectic blend of home decor, furniture, and tableware that can tie a room together without breaking the bank and today they're offering friends & family (that's you!)
+30% off nearly everything and free shopping on all orders over $75.
+The only exception is food and wine — those goodies are 10% off.
+Just use the code "FRIENDSFAM" at checkout to score the deal.

 While World Market has a lot of neutral, staple items, they also have a variety of unique centerpieces that can add something special to your space.
 A new rug, a colorful chair, or a new light fixture can do wonders to update a space and make it feel fresh without a complete overhaul.
 Or, if you're looking to do some major redecorating, saving your shopping for a holiday weekend sale is one way to make your money go further.